Toop

 Tribute:

 George McSwain was born on August 8, 1940, and grew up in Montrose, California.
 He enlisted in the U.S. Army in 1957, and served on active duty for 3 years, including duty in South Korea.
 He entered the Naval Aviation Cadet program on February 13, 1964, and he was commissioned and designated a Naval Aviator in 1965.
 McSwain trained in the A-4 Skyhawk with Attack Squadron 125 at NAS Lemoore, California, before joining Attack Squadron 164.
 He began flying combat missions with VA-164 off the USS Oriskany (CVA-34) in June 1966, and he was forced to eject over North Vietnam on July 28, 1966.
 Lt McSwain was immediately captured and taken as a Prisoner of War.
 He spent the next 2,411 in captivity before being released during Operation Homecoming on March 4, 1973.
 After repatriation, McSwain served as an instructor pilot with VT-21 at NAS Kingsville, Texas.
 His next assignment was with Attack Squadron 174, and then again with VT-21 before being medically retired from the Navy on March 31, 1981.
-George McSwain died on August 6, 2014.
+George McSwain died on August 6, 2014, and chose to be cremated.

 His 1st Silver Star Citation reads: